Medically reviewed by Mary Lucas, RN

 A 2007 survey from dating site CupidBay found English men to masturbate an average eight times per week, and Scottish and Welsh men daily.
 However, the survey was taken of CupidBay members, who may or may not be representative of men overall.

-In yet another survey from across the pond, The Irish Times found 25 percent of men in Ireland masturbate every day.
+In yet another survey from across the pond, found 25 percent of men in Ireland masturbate every day.
 This survey was drawn from a much larger pool of over 12,000 participants, though the responses were not weighted to be representative of the population.

 A 2018 gobal survey from sex toy company TENGA found 57 percent of men between the ages of 18 and 24 masturbate weekly.
 The sample size on this survey was also large, with over 13,000 participants, and responses were weighted to be globally representative.